web3-nomad/hedera-docs/sdks-and-apis/sdks/token-service/update-a-token.md

 #### Transaction Signing Requirements

-* Admin key is required to sign to update any token properties.
+* Admin key is required to sign to update any token properties. (except for the expiry and all low priority keys)
+* A secondary key can update itself.
+Meaning it can sign a transaction that changes itself.
+    Example: Wipe Key can sign a transaction that changes only the Wipe Key
 * Updating the admin key requires the new admin key to sign.
 * If a new treasury account is set, the new treasury key is required to sign.
 * The account that is paying for the transaction fee.